CodeVibranium/Notes/Database/Database.md

 ### WHERE

 - `SELECT name, area FROM cities HWERE area>4000`
-- TO understand what happends when this query hits db engine it divides the query int o parts and executes them ina order
+- T0 understand what happends when this query hits db engine it divides the query into parts and executes them in a order

   like this